paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-022-railroad-retirement-tax-act.md

 ### Statutory Notes

 #### Amendments
 2014—Subsec. (b).
 Pub.
 L. 113–295 amended subsec. (b) generally.
 Prior to amendment, subsec. (b) consisted of pars.
-(1) and (2), which established the tier 2 tax and its applicable percentage.
+(1) and (2) establishing the tier 2 tax and its applicable percentage.

 2001—Subsec. (b).
 Pub.
 L. 107–90 amended heading and text of subsec. (b) generally.
 Prior to amendment, text read as follows: “In addition to other taxes, there is hereby imposed on the income of each employee a tax equal to 4.90 percent of the compensation received during any calendar year by such employee for services rendered by such employee.”